thingsboard/thingsboard.github.io/_includes/docs/reference/mqtt-api.md

   "maxPayloadSize": 65536,
   "maxInflightMessages": 100,
   "rateLimits": {
-    "messages": "20:600",
+    "messages": "200:1,6000:60,14000:3600",
-    "telemetryMessages": "10:600",
+    "telemetryMessages": "100:1,3000:60,7000:3600",
-    "telemetryDataPoints": "40:600"
+    "telemetryDataPoints": "200:1,6000:60,14000:3600"
   }
 }
 ```

 Where

 **maxPayloadSize** - the maximum allowable size for an MQTT message payload, expressed in bytes.
 **maxInflightMessages** -  the maximum number of MQTT messages that can be sent but remain unacknowledged (in-flight) at any given time.
 **rateLimits** - a nested object that specifies the rate limits for different types.
 **messages** - the overall message rate limit.
 **telemetryMessages** - the maximum number of telemetry messages that can be sent.
 **telemetryDataPoints** - the number of telemetry data points a device can send.

+Below is an interpretation of the rate limit value **"200:1,6000:60,14000:3600"**:

+**"200:1"** - 200 messages can be sent per second.
+**"6000:60"** - 6000 messages can be sent per 60 seconds (1 minute).
+**"14000:3600"** - 14000 messages can be sent over a period of 3600 seconds (1 hour).

 If the device is a gateway, the response includes additional rate limits for devices that are connected through the gateway.
 The response structure for gateways looks like this: